 There’s nothing quite like spending some quality time in the great outdoors.
-There’s no blaring horns, no traffic, no rush hour.
+There are no blaring horns, no traffic, no rush hour.
 It’s just you, a nice roaring fire, and a cozy night under the stars…

 …or at least that’s what you’re hoping for.

-The three major rules of spending the night outdoors: location, location, location.
+The three major rules of sleeping outdoors are location, location, and location.

-Unfortunately, a lot of people forego this crucial step in favor of just setting up camp wherever they think is convenient.
+Unfortunately, a lot of people forego this crucial step in favor of camping out wherever they think is convenient.
 Too often these campers end up tramping all over plant life, being too near or too far from the water source, spending a night in bumpy, uneven or damp ground, or just being in a generally nasty spot.

-You don’t want to be too near the water source when you’re deep in the backcountry—doing so increases the risk for floods and encounter with wild animals.
+You don’t want to be too near the water source when you’re deep in the backcountry—doing so puts you at risk of flooding and encounters with wild animals.
 The water is also a fine place for bugs to gather and annoy the hell out of you.
-Pick a well-draining site that’s about 200 feet away from the main water source.
-This way you also minimize the risk of contaminating the water.
-Avoid gorges and depressed areas as they are also prone to floods.

 A Messy Campsite